oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 **/obj
 ```

-If you are using Visual Studio, you'll see you now have the ability to debug right into a running container in your debug toolbar.
+If you use Visual Studio, you'll now have the ability to debug right into a running container in your debug toolbar.
 If you press **F5** or click the play button, you'll run your app in a Docker Container.

 {% img blog/dotnet-aws-ecs-fargate/11-DebugDocker.PNG alt:"VS Docker debug" width:"800" %}{: .center-image }